100 Easy General Knowledge Questions and Answers about World

 England

-57. Kenneth G. Wilson received the Nobel Prize in Physics 1982 from which country?
+57. Kenneth G. Wilson received the Nobel Prize in Physics in 1982 from which country?

 Waltham, Massachusetts, United States